-This year’s event came just after an unseasonably mild spell of glorious February weather which saw temperatures rise to twenty degrees celsius in parts of Wales.
-Disappointingly, the blue skies vanished for March 1st, leaving cloudy washed white in its place.
-Nonetheless the atmosphere outside City Hall was as convivial as ever, with children in traditional bonnets gleefully playing and others milling around with locals and tourists.
+This year’s event came just after an unseasonably mild spell of glorious February weather which saw temperatures rise to twenty degrees in parts of Wales.
+Disappointingly, the blue skies vanished for March 1st, leaving a cloudy whitewash in its place.
+But the atmosphere outside City Hall was as convivial as ever, with children in traditional bonnets gleefully playing and others milling around with locals and tourists.

 The parade then marched down Queen Street, a main shopping area of Cardiff.
 It passed below large images on a sports’ shop window showing major Welsh football and rugby stars.
 Such athletes are the kind of people commonly revered in Wales today.
 They are more often spoken of as legendary.
 I wondered about the stores up ahead and if there were any names that would work well juxtaposed against St David.

 Top Man occurred to me a few short seconds before he passed beneath the shop sign, so I lightly jogged to bring myself alongside him.
-There was a pleasingly jaded looking gentleman towards the bottom of the frame, adding another layer of meaning to Top Man and St David.
+There was a pleasingly jaded looking gentleman towards the bottom of the frame with his own walking stick adding another layer of meaning to Top Man and St David.

 It’s always amusing observing the observers, which this year included a group of construction workers on Queen Street and a boy squashing his face against a door window.